-- The projected demand for more food, fuel and fibre for a growing human population necessitates - 31 intensification of current land use to avoid conversion of additional land to agriculture and potentially - 32 allow the sparing of land to provide other ecosystem services, including carbon sequestration, - production of biomass for energy, and the protection of biodiversity (Benton et al. 2018; Garnett et al. - 2013).
-Land use intensity may be defined in terms of three components; (i) intensity of system inputs - 35 (land/soil, capital, labour, knowledge, nutrients and other chemicals), (ii) intensity of system outputs - 36 (yield per unit land area or per specific input) and (iii) the impacts of land use on ecosystem services - 37 such as changes in soil carbon or biodiversity (Erb et al. 2013).
-Intensified land use can lead to - ecological damage as well as degradation of soil resulting in a loss of function which underpins many - ecosystem services (Wilhelm and Smith 2018); (Smith et al. 2016).
-Therefore, there is a risk that - 40 increased agricultural intensification could deliver short-term production goals at the expense of - 41 future productive potential, jeopardising long term food security (Tilman et al. 2011). - 42 Agroecosystems which maintain or improve the natural and human capital and services they provide - may be defined as sustainable systems, while those which deplete these assets as unsustainable (Pretty - and Bharucha 2014).
-Producing more food, fuel and fibre without the conversion of additional non- - 45 agricultural land while simultaneously reducing environmental impacts requires what has been termed sustainable intensification (Godfray et al. 2010; FAO 2011e); see glossary and Cross-Chapter Box 6, Figure 1).
-Sustainable intensification (SI) may be achieved through a wide variety of means; from improved nutrient and water use efficiency via plant and animal breeding programs, to the implementation of integrated soil fertility and pest management practices, as well as by smarter land use allocation at a larger spatial scale: for example, matching land use to the context and specific capabilities of the land (Benton et al. 2018).
-However, implementation of SI is broader than simply increasing the technical efficiency of agriculture ("doing more with less"); it sometimes may require a reduction of yields to raise sustainability, and successful implementation can be dependent on place and scale.
-(Pretty et al. 2018), following (Hill 1985), highlights three elements to SI: (i) increasing efficiency, (ii) substitution of less beneficial or efficient practices for better ones, and (iii) system redesign to adopt new practices and farming systems (see Cross-Chapter Box 6, Table 1).
+30 The projected demand for more food, fuel and fibre for a growing human population necessitates intensification of current land use to avoid conversion of additional land to agriculture and potentially 31 32 allow the sparing of land to provide other ecosystem services, including carbon sequestration, 33 production of biomass for energy, and the protection of biodiversity (Benton et al. 2018; Garnett et al. 34 2013).
+Land use intensity may be defined in terms of three components; (i) intensity of system inputs 35 (land/soil, capital, labour, knowledge, nutrients and other chemicals), (ii) intensity of system outputs (yield per unit land area or per specific input) and (iii) the impacts of land use on ecosystem services 36 such as changes in soil carbon or biodiversity (Erb et al. 2013).
+Intensified land use can lead to 37 38 ecological damage as well as degradation of soil resulting in a loss of function which underpins many 39 ecosystem services (Wilhelm and Smith 2018); (Smith et al. 2016).
+Therefore, there is a risk that 40 increased agricultural intensification could deliver short-term production goals at the expense of future productive potential, jeopardising long term food security (Tilman et al. 2011).
+41 sustainable intensification (Godfray et al. 2010; FAO 2011e); see glossary and Cross-Chapter Box 6, 1 2 Figure 1).
+Sustainable intensification (SI) may be achieved through a wide variety of means; from 3 improved nutrient and water use efficiency via plant and animal breeding programs, to the 4 implementation of integrated soil fertility and pest management practices, as well as by smarter land 5 use allocation at a larger spatial scale: for example, matching land use to the context and specific capabilities of the land (Benton et al. 2018).
+However, implementation of SI is broader than simply 6 7 increasing the technical efficiency of agriculture ("doing more with less"); it sometimes may require a 8 reduction of yields to raise sustainability, and successful implementation can be dependent on place 9 and scale.
+(Pretty et al. 2018), following (Hill 1985), highlights three elements to SI: (i) increasing 10 efficiency, (ii) substitution of less beneficial or efficient practices for better ones, and (iii) system 11 redesign to adopt new practices and farming systems (see Cross-Chapter Box 6, Table 1).